fieldtrip/website/tutorial/tms-eeg.md

     ylabel('Amplitude (uV)')
     xlabel('Time (s)');

-    hold on; % Plotting new data does not remove old plot
+    hold on % Plotting new data does not remove old plot

     % Specify time-ranges to higlight
     ringing  = [-0.0002 0.0044];